deafzx/CrackYourPlacement/README.md

 This repository serves as a record of my journey through the challenge.
 Here, you will find all the solutions to the problems I have solved during the competition.
 Each solution is meticulously crafted to ensure clarity and efficiency.

 # Progress
-Today will be my first day in this challenge, and I will endeavour to maintain my progress throughout the journey.
+I finished the first day of my challenge with 5 basic problems today, and I plan to keep up my progress throughout the voyage.

 # Connect with Me
  * LeetCode ID: [md_sameer](https://leetcode.com/u/md_sameer/)